LavaGang/MelonLoader/README.md

 | --melonloader.loadmodemods  | Load Mode for Mods [ Default: 0 ] |
 | --melonloader.agregenerate | Forces Assembly to be Regenerated on Il2Cpp Games |
 | --melonloader.agfvunhollower | Forces the Assembly Generator to use a Specified Version of Il2CppAssemblyUnhollower |

 ---

-### CONSOLE DIFFERENCES:

-- Normal Console is for Debugging and Displaying the Output of Plugins and Mods.
-- Debug Mode/Console is for Debugging MelonLoader Internals.

----